arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Most corporations give control over financial resources to people who worry about the economics of their choices.
 To influence those people, you must speak the language of economics, not the language of [proxy variables](/zettel/proxy-variable).
 When you talk to those who control the money using the language of the money, you can get fast decisions and enthusiastic support.

-### 3 - Managing Queues
+### Chapter 3 - Managing Queues

-Queues matter because they're economically important.

-**[Q1](#) to [Q2](#) - Why Queues Matter?**
+**[Q1](#) to [Q2](#) - Why Queues Matter?** Queues matter because they're economically important, poorly managed, and they have the potential to be much better managed.
+They profoundly affect the economics of product development.

-**[Q3](#) to [Q8](#) - The Behavior of Queues**
+**[Q3](#) to [Q8](#) - The Behavior of Queues.** To understand the behavior of queues, you need to understand how capacity utilization and variability affect the size of queues, the relative frequency of high-queue states, and how the structure of a queueing system affects their performance.

-**[Q9](#) to [Q10](#) - The Economics of Queues**.
-Optimizing queues brings a problem because the higher you utilize capacity, the more you pay for queues, but the less you pay for excess capacity.
+**[Q9](#) to [Q10](#) - The Economics of Queues.** Optimizing queues brings a problem because the higher you utilize capacity, the more you pay for queues, but the less you pay for excess capacity.
 How to make quantitative trade-offs between them?
 How can you use queueing discipline to reduce the economic cost without reducing the queue size?

+**[Q11](#) to [Q16](#) - Managing Queues.** Six principles to help you manage queues.
+First is the cumulative flow diagram (CFD).
+Second, the Little's Formula.
+Then, two important principles for controlling queue size.
+Finally, the counterintuitive nature of random processes.

 #### Q1: The Principle of Invisible Inventory: Product development inventory is physically and financially invisible.

-Inventory in product development isn't physical objects but information, then it's virtually invisible, both physically and financially.
+Inventory in product development isn't physical objects but information.
+Then, it's virtually invisible, both physically and financially.
 Product development inventory's effects: increased cycle time, delayed feedback, constantly shifting priorities, and status reporting.

 #### Q2: The Principle of Queueing Waste: Queues are the root cause of the majority of economic waste in product development.

 Product development queues do much more damage than manufacturing queues for two reasons.

 1. Product development queues tend to be much bigger than manufacturing queues.
-No natural predators are keeping them under control because these [queues are invisible](#q1-the-principle-of-invisible-inventory-product-development-inventory-is-physically-and-financially-invisible).
+No natural predators are controlling them because these [queues are invisible](#q1-the-principle-of-invisible-inventory-product-development-inventory-is-physically-and-financially-invisible).
 Then companies don't measure, manage, and realize that queues are a problem.
 2. Queues create many forms of economic waste.
    - **Longer Cycle Time.** It takes longer to reach the front of an extensive line than a small one.
 Usually, delay costs rise linearly with queue size.
    - **Increased Risk.** Queues increase the transit time through the product development pipeline.
 When transit time goes up, you're more vulnerable to changes in customer preference, preemption by competitors, and shifts in the underlying technology.